Convergence Rates for Gaussian Mixtures of Experts: Algebraically dependent expert functions

 \subsubsection{Nonlinearity setting I}

-Under the nonlinearity setting I for the true mixing measure $G_{0}$, we have the following result regarding the convergence rate of the MLE. \begin{theorem} Let the expert functions $h_{1}$ and $h_{2}$ be defined as in~\eqref{eqn:non_linear_expert}.
-Under the nonlinearity setting I for $G_{0}$, the following holds: \begin{itemize} \item[(a)] (Maximum likelihood estimation) There exists a positive constant $C_{0}$ depending only on $G_{0}$ and $\Omega$ such that
+Under the nonlinearity setting I for the true mixing measure $G_{0}$, we have the following result regarding the sharp convergence rate of the MLE. \begin{theorem} Let the expert functions $h_{1}$ and $h_{2}$ be defined as in equation~\eqref{eqn:non_linear_expert}.
+Under the nonlinearity setting I for $G_{0}$, the following holds: \begin{itemize} \item[(a)] (Convergence rate of MLE) There exists a positive constant $C_{0}$ depending only on $G_{0}$ and $\Omega$ such that

 where $\kappa = (2,2,2)$.
 Here, $c$ is a positive constant depending only on $\Omega$. \item[(b)] (Minimax lower bound) For any $\kappa'$ such that $(1,1,1) \preceq \kappa' \prec \kappa = (2,2,2)$,

 where the structure of the parameter space $\mathcal{G}_{1} \subset \Ocal_{k}(\Omega) \backslash \Ocal_{k_{0}-1}(\Omega)$ is given by